Illinois-IoT/main-project/tutorials/day1/day1.md

 There is now visual indication in the terminal whenever the button is pushed.
 Our next task is to capture an image whenever the event occurs.
 Can you think of how this can be accomplished?

 We've already had a callback function, `button_callback`, which is called whenever the button is pushed.
-Not believe?
+Hard to believe?
 Change the print statement inside `button_callback` to anything you want and run the program again.
 You'll see that whenever the button is pushed, your new print statement is printed in the terminal!

 So, we will need to add something inside of this callback function in order to accomplish our mission.